ItsPatrq/minimal-music-project/discography/_posts/2021-01-25-experimental-glitches.markdown

 ---
 layout: post
 title: Experimental Glitches
 description: This is description of a post.
-It will appear in the page of it's category with the description shown.
+It will appear in the page of it's category with the description or excerpt shown.
 Clicking each of them will redirect to the page of the post, the same with clicking "Read More"
 image: assets/img/Experimental-Glitches-Cover.png
 type: EP
 play: